petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-shortcut-api-basics.md

 ### Examine the cURL Command

-The `DocumentShortcut_POST_ToSite.sh` and `DocumentShortcut_POST_ToAssetLibrary.sh` scripts post shortcuts by calling a `headless-delivery` application REST service with cURL.
+The `DocumentShortcuts_POST_ToSites.sh` and `DocumentShortcuts_POST_ToAssetLibraries.sh` scripts post shortcuts by calling a `headless-delivery` application REST service with cURL.

 Here are the command's arguments: